-For data request that are approved there are two options for accessing the data:
+For data requests that are approved there are three options for accessing the data:

-The EPIC-Norfolk study coordinator can facilitate setting up either of these options.
+The EPIC-Norfolk study coordinator can facilitate setting up one of these options.

 In-reach